grafana/plugin-tools/docusaurus/docs/tutorials/ui-extensions/create-an-extension-point.md

 ### Best practices for rendering links

-- **Make sure your UI handles multple links** <br /> It can happen that there are multiple plugins are adding links to your extension point.
-Make sure that you handle these scenarios and that your extension point still has a good user experience.
+- **Make sure your UI handles multiple links** <br /> Multiple plugins may add links to your extension point.
+Make sure your extension point can handle this and still provide good user experience.
-- **Share contextual information** <br /> Think about what contextual information would be useful for the links defined by plugins and **add them to the `context` object**.
-(E.g. share the "panelId" and the "timeRange" with panel menu links). _The `context{}` object always gets frozen before being passed to the links, so none of them can mutate it._
+- **Share contextual information** <br /> Think about what contextual information could be useful for other plugins and add this to the `context` object.
+For example, the panel menu extension point shares the "panelId" and the "timeRange".
+Note: the `context{}` object always gets frozen before being passed to the links, so it cannot be mutated.
 - **Avoid unnecessary re-renders** <br />

   - **Static `context`**